spsforks/QB64-Wiki/DECLARE-DYNAMIC-LIBRARY.md

 ## Description

 * The dynamic library file can be located in the QB64 folder (alongside your programs '.EXE'), in Windows' system32 folder, or in a relative/absolute path specified along with the library name.
-* **Declarations must be made at the program start and only one *.DLL* file can be specified in each declaration block.**
+* **Declarations must be made at the program start and only one file can be specified in each declaration block.**
-* *Library_file* is the *DLL* file's name with a specified path when not in the QB64 or the WINDOWS\SYSTEM32 folder.
-Don't add a file extension.
+* *Library_file* is the *library* file's name with a specified path when not in the QB64 or in the WINDOWS\SYSTEM32 folder. **Don't add the file extension**.
 * *Library filename*s can be listed to combine more than one DLL or Header file name or path into one DECLARE LIBRARY block.
 * *Procedure_name* is any procedure name you want to designate by using [ALIAS](ALIAS) with the *Library_procedure* name following.
 * *Parameters* used by the Library procedure must be passed by value ([BYVAL](BYVAL)) except for [STRING](STRING) values.